What insurance plans do you accept?

 What are your hours?

-I am in the Roslyn office Mondays, Tuesdays, and Wednesdays beginning at 3:45pm, as well as Fridays from 9am-1pm.
+I am in my Roslyn office Mondays, Tuesdays, and Wednesdays beginning at 3pm, as well as Fridays from 9am-3pm.
+Therapy sessions are provided in person or via telehealth.

 How do I find out how much my insurance company will reimburse me for your service?